ietf-ccamp-wg/ietf-network-inventory/draft-yg3bp-ccamp-optical-inventory-yang.md

   Slot: a holder of the board.

-  Component: holders and equipments of the network element, including rack, shelf, slot, subslot, board and port.
+  Component: holders and equipments of the network element, including rack, shelf, slot, sub-slot, board and port.

   Board/Card: a pluggable equipment on the network element and can afford a specific transmission function independently.